Monotone hulls for N cap M: Introduction

 ``there are no monotone Borel hull operations on the ideals $\cM,\cN$ and $\cM\cap \cN$''.

-This answers Balcerzak and Filipczak \cite[Question 23]{BaFi1x}.
+This answers Balcerzak and Filipczak \cite[Question 23]{BaFi11}.

 We also obtain a positive result providing a new situation in which monotone hulls exist.
 Consistently, the ideals $\cM,\cN$ do not possess tower--basis but they do admit monotone Borel hulls (Corollary \ref{cor4}).
+This model is obtained by finite support iterations of partial Amoeba for Category and Amoeba for Measure $\bbA$ forcing notions.

-{\bf Notation}\qquad Most of our notation is standard and compatible with that of classical textbooks (like Bartoszy\'nski Judah \cite{BaJu95}).
-However in forcing we keep the older convention that {\em a stronger condition is the larger one}.
+{\bf Notation}\qquad Most of our notation is standard and compatible with that of classical textbooks (like Bartoszy\'nski and Judah \cite{BaJu95}).
+However, in forcing we keep the older convention that {\em a stronger condition is the larger one}.

 $\bullet$ For two sequences $\eta,\nu$ we write $\nu\vartriangleleft\eta$ whenever $\nu$ is a proper initial segment of $\eta$, and $\nu\trianglelefteq\eta$ when either $\nu\vartriangleleft\eta$ or $\nu=\eta$.
 The length of a sequence $\eta$ is denoted by $\lh(\eta)$.
 A {\em tree} is a family $T$ of finite sequences closed under initial segments.
 For a tree $T$, the family of all $\omega$--branches through $T$ is denoted by $[T]$.